Vidhi611/Codess_Final/README.md

 # Microsoft Codess Team Bits-Please

-Caption Generator app
+Caption Generator

-Requirements
+# Requirements

-Android OS :API Level 16 or higher
+Android OS: API 16 or above

+# Run the sample

+In Android Studio, select menu "Run", and "Run app" to launch this sample app.